schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 ## Installation

 To install the plugin, compile with Maven and then put the .jar file into Fiji's `plugins` folder.
 You can also add the ImageJ update site https://sites.imagej.net/Schlar/.

 ## References

 \[1\] Muthuvel Arigovindan, Jennifer C. Fung, Daniel Elnatan, Vito Mennella, Yee-Hung Mark Chan, Michael Pollard, Eric Branlund, John W. Sedat, and David A. Agard.
-Highresolution restoration of 3D structures from widefield images with extreme low signal-to-noise ratio. *Proceedings of the National Academy of Science*, 110(43):17344–17349, Oct 2013.
+High resolution restoration of 3D structures from widefield images with extreme low signal-to-noise ratio. *Proceedings of the National Academy of Science*, 110(43):17344–17349, Oct 2013.